iiab/iiab/roles/proot_services/README.md

 **Note**: The amount of services running cuncurrently is defined by the number of child processes allowed, whether via Developer Settings UI (Android 14+) or adb commands (Android 12 - 13).

-If not setup propely, services will be stoped by the Phantom Process Killer ([learn more...](https://github.com/agnostic-apollo/Android-Docs/blob/master/en/docs/apps/processes/phantom-cached-and-empty-processes.md)).
+If not setup propely, services will be stopped by the Phantom Process Killer ([learn more](https://github.com/agnostic-apollo/Android-Docs/blob/master/en/docs/apps/processes/phantom-cached-and-empty-processes.md)).

 ## Structure